Kansas State University Physics Education Research

 Graduate Degree Programs in Physics Education

 The primary course of study for Physics Education Research students is a PhD in Physics with a dissertation in Physics Education.
-Students completing this doctoral program will follow the same guidelines, complete the same core courses, and pass the same Departmental Exams as other physics doctoral students.
+Students completing this doctoral program will follow the same guidelines, complete the same core courses, and pass the same preliminary exams as other physics doctoral students.

 A PhD in Science Education and an MS in Physics Education Research are available to a limited number of students.
 The PhD in Science Education is administered by the College of Education.